tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 **Note**  Do we have mechanisms in place to handle cases when `broadcastTxCommit` submits failing transactions (can this be a form of attack)?

+### 3. Attack scenarios

+While an attack by simply banning peers on faling `CheckTx` is hard to imagine, as the incentive for doing so is not clear, there are considerations with regards to the current mempool gossip implementation.

+Should we keep transactions that could never have been valid in the cache?
+Assuming that receiving such transactions is rare, and the peer that sent them is banned, do we need to occupy space in the mempool cache with these transactions?

+An open question is, if a transaction comes from a banned peer, and is invalid, should the other - good peers, be banned for having sent it.
+Our current proposal is no, as this would potentially open an attack vector for malicious nodes to disconnect a node form good peers by sending bad transactions.

-### Implementation considerations
+## Implementation considerations

+When a transaction failes `CheckTx`,it is not stored in the mempool but **can** be stored in the cache.
+If it is in the cache, it cannot be resubmitted again (as it will be discovered in the cache and not checekd again).
+These two scenarios require different implementation of banning in case `CheckTx` failed.

-To implement this functionality, we need to keep track of the `CheckTx` response code for each transaction.
+In both cases we need to keep track of the peers that sent invalid transactions.
+If invalid transactions are  cached, we also need to keep track of the `CheckTx` response code for each transaction.
 Currently the `ResponseCheckTx` code is checked in `resCbFirstTime` of the mempool.
-This code is ran only when a transaction is seen for the first time.
+If  invalid transactions are kept in the cache, the check is ran only when a transaction is seen for the first time.
 Afterwards, the  transaction is cached, to avoid running `CheckTx` on transactions already checked.
 Thus when a transaction is received from a peer, if it is in the cache, `CheckTx` is not ran again, but the peers' ID is addded to the list of peers who sent this particular transaction.
 These transactions are rechecked once a block is committed to verify that they are still valid.

+If invalid transactions are not kept in the cache, they can be resubmitted multiple times, and `CheckTx` will be executed on them upon submission therefor we do not need to remember the previous response codes for these transactions.

 Currently there are two ways to implement peer banning based on the result of `CheckTx`: